TheOdinProject/curriculum/nodeJS/apis/authentication_libraries.md

 ### Rolling your own auth

 First of, what does "rolling your own auth" even mean?
 Well, it's basically what you've done so far.
 It's not like you had to write a hashing algorithm or invent a session format yourself - you'll have used `argon2` to hash passwords, `express-session` to manage sessions, or `jsonwebtoken` to sign and verify JWTs.
-Rolling your own auth just meant connecting those tools into a login system.
+Rolling your own auth just meant connecting various authentication tools into a login system.

 However, there's a whole lot more to authentication, especially when you consider apps people might use everyday.
 In many of them, you can reset a forgotten password, or verify your email address.
 You can also turn on two-factor authentication.
 We haven't asked you to build any of those things.